mui/material-ui/docs/data/material/components/buttons/buttons.md

 ## Material You version

-This component also supports the new Material Design spec - [Material You](https://m3.material.io/).
-It is implemented in form of a new component in the experimental `@mui/material-next` package.
+The default Button component follows the Material Design 2 specs.
+For the MD3 ([Material You](https://m3.material.io/)) version, install and import from the experimental `@mui/material-next` package:

 ```js
 import Button from '@mui/material-next/Button';